yechiipeng/devsecops/README.md

 ## Objective
 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

+## 👋 About This Repository

+This repository documents my skills and projects relevant to my DevSecOps experience as well as my journey of solving **one DevSecOps/DevOps challenge every day**.
+Tasks are pulled from observations made in tech communities and on social media

 ## Skills

 | Skill                                         | Associated Project         |